 - Risks.
 Milk thistle can trigger allergic reactions.
 People who are allergic to artichokes, kiwi, ragweed, daisies, marigolds, and chrysanthemums are at higher risk.
 Those who have diabetes or endometriosis should check with a doctor before using milk thistle.
 While milk thistle has been traditionally used in pregnant and breastfeeding women, its safety is unknown.
 So, if you’re either pregnant or breastfeeding, check with your health care provider before using milk thistle.
 Milk thistle is not recommended for children.

 - Interactions.
 If you take any medicines regularly, talk to your health care provider before you start using milk thistle.
-It could interact with drugs for fungal infections, bacterial infections, and insomnia.
-Since milk thistle may lower blood sugar, people with diabetes should use caution when taking the herb so that their blood sugar doesn’t fall too low.
+It could interact with many drugs including some that treat high cholesterol, infections, insomnia, and blood pressure.
+Since milk thistle may lower blood sugar, people with diabetes should check with their doctor before using the herb as it may make their blood sugar fall too low.